 There are four sections: Reading, Writing, Listening, and Speaking.
 Scores are in bands up to 9.0.

 DET is a newer test that is accepted by a growing number of universities.
-It can be taken online on your own device anytime and anywhere and includes a spoken component that is recorded through your webcam.
-It is also a computer adaptive test, where the question sequence and difficulty changes for each test taker and test session.
+It can be taken online on your own device anytime and anywhere, and includes a spoken component that is recorded through your webcam.
+It is also a computer adaptive test, where the question sequence and difficulty change for each test taker and test session.

 DET scores can be compared to TOEFL and IELTS scores here.

-TASIS cannot register students for these tests (but will only do so for the PSAT).
+TASIS cannot register students for English Fluency tests.
 The student should create and maintain an account with the specific company.
+It is very important that the student registers with their legal name as it appears on a passport.
 Students must go to the following sites to register and pay for the test(s).